UK Refugee Hostel: Three Dead, Police Officer Injured, Suspect Shot

 I am worried about the asylum seekers who are still inside the hotel.

-An April report in British left-wing mainstay The Guardian made specific reference to the arrangements made for asylum seekers in Glasgow hotels, where it complained of the supposedly poor conditions new arrivals to the United Kingdom face.
+An April report in British left-wing mainstay The Guardian made specific reference to the arrangements made for asylum seekers in Glasgow hotels, where it complained of the poor conditions new arrivals to the United Kingdom face.
 The paper noted the migrants had their pocket money withdrawn, and had to get by on ” three meals a day, basic toiletries and a laundry service”.

+Another report by fringe-left pro-Scottish independence magazine Bella Caledonia mentions Glasgow’s Park Inn hotel in an article about the living conditions of asylum seekers brought to the area’s hotels for accommodation.

 Dozens of police vehicles, including unmarked armed response cars, and ambulances responded to the scene.
 One eye witness told UK broadcaster Sky News that: